sourcegraph/deploy-sourcegraph/docs/migrate.md

 ## Deferring migration

-If you want to update to 2.11.x without performing any migrations, you can use 2.11.x-helm tags.
+If you want to update to 2.11.x without performing any migrations, you can use the 2.11.x-helm tags and follow the [helm-legacy update instructions](https://github.com/sourcegraph/deploy-sourcegraph/blob/helm-legacy/docs/update.md).

 2.12.x will require this migration.